huachangb/ray-casting/README.md

 # 2D ray casting in JavaScript
-This is a (very simple) JavaScript implementation of 2d ray casting.
+This is a (very basic) JavaScript implementation of 2d ray casting.
 2d ray casting has been used in older games, such as Wolfenstein 3D, to render a 3d world based on a 2d map.

 ![Picture of implementation](./pictures/screenshot_1.png)